Skip to main content

 Ordering Your Overtime Rules

-1. Stat Holiday rules (since they only apply to certain calendar dates).
+1. Stat Holiday rules (apply only on certain dates).

-2. Vacation and Sick Day rules (since they only apply to specific work types).
+2. Vacation and Sick Day rules (apply only to certain work types).

 Did this answer your question?